 Dr. Eric Berg DC

-Hey, Dr. Berg here, and we’re going to talk about the digestive system.
-The purpose of the digestive system is to take the food that you eat, break it down into very small particles, and extract nutrients from it to allow you to convert food to body tissues, like hair, nails, skin, heart, liver, lungs, all of the body parts.
-A
+Hey, Dr. Berg here.
+We’re going to talk about the digestive system.
+The purpose of the digestive system is to take the food that you eat, to break it down into very small particles, and to extract nutrients from it to allow you to convert food to body tissues, like hair, nails, skin, heart, liver, lungs, all of the body parts.

 And it’s really simple; there are five parts of the digestive system: